Independent Consultant to Funders and Nonprofits

 Experience

-I resumed the Hamill Remaley consulting practice in January 2019 (begun in 2009), working with clients including Robert Wood Johnson Foundation, The New York Community Trust, J.M.
-Kaplan Fund, Support Center for Nonprofit Management, Inside Philanthropy, Public Agenda and Restaurant Workers Community Foundation.
-The range of work for these organizations has been wonderfully diverse, from small projects like writing and designing a conference report to developing and executing comprehensive communications campaigns.
-Previous clients included the Communications Network, Center for Effective Philanthropy, Grantmakers for Education, NEO Philanthropy, Public Agenda, Freelancers Union, Philanthropy Awareness Initiative, and Northwest Area Foundation.
+The range of work for these organizations has been wonderfully diverse, from small projects like writing and designing a conference report to more long-range and intensive work establishing an institutional giving program or developing and executing comprehensive communications campaigns.
+Clients during my previous constuling stint (2009-2011) included the Communications Network, Center for Effective Philanthropy, Grantmakers for Education, NEO Philanthropy, Public Agenda, Freelancers Union, Philanthropy Awareness Initiative, and Northwest Area Foundation.

 From 2011-2018, I was Senior Vice President for Public Policy & Communications at Philanthropy New York, the regional association of grantmakers.
 My work there spanned the creation of an expansive philanthropy news dissemination service – including the New York PhilanthroPost and PhilTV platforms – to the creation of an entirely new government relations apparatus, advancing policy positions at the federal, state and local levels.
 I also led the creation of a new public policy fellowship program to advance our equity goals and produced countless policy-focused convenings, including seven extraordinarily productive annual meetings with top-flight policy star speakers.